-Unparalleled skills, knowledge and experience is what you'll will hear from the BDIC speakers.
-From bestselling authors, to decorated special agents, law enforcement and military no one delivers a powerful, life changing impact like the Blue Dragon Training Conference.
+Unparalleled skills, knowledge and experience is what you will hear from the BDIC speakers.
+From decorated special agents, law enforcement and military, we deliver a powerful, informative and life changing Blue Dragon Seminar Training Conference.

 Ziglar Blue and The Bulletproof Heart – as a Ziglar Legacy Certified coach and trainer, Sergeant Richard Morris will teach law enforcement officers and first responders how to strengthen their self-image, build strong faith, family, work and community relationships.

 Mark S. Jones, trial lawyer and assistant college professor, with expertise in criminal law, criminal procedure, constitutional law, and Section 1983 liability.
 Former chief deputy prosecutor, head of the Homicide Unit, Major Crime Division, head of the Criminal Division, county counselor, chief legal advisor to the prosecuting attorney, county sheriff, and the Department of Corrections in Jackson County, Missouri, BDIC co-founder/advisor.

 Retired Sergeant Richard Valdemar, internationally known expert in MS-13, traditional and non-traditional gangs, author, Los Angeles County Sheriff Office detective retired, and Vietnam veteran.